 Rachel Devlin is an associate professor of history at Rutgers University specializing in the cultural politics of girlhood, sexuality, and race in the postwar United States.
-She is the author of Relative Intimacy: Fathers, Adolescent Daughters, and Postwar American Culture (2005) and the forthcoming "Girls on the Front Line: Gender and the Battle to Desegregate Public Schools in the United States, 1945–1968."
-She has received fellowships from the American Council of Learned Societies and the Charles Warren Center for Studies in American History at Harvard University.
+She is the author of Relative Intimacy: Fathers, Adolescent Daughters, and Postwar American Culture (2005).
+In her most recent book, A Girl Stands at the Door: The Generation of Young Women Who Desegregated America's Schools (2018), she draws on interviews and archival research to tell the stories of the many young women who stood up to enraged protestors, hostile teachers, and hateful white students every day while integrating classrooms.
+Among them were Lucile Bluford, who fought to desegregate the University of Missouri’s School of Journalism before World War II, and Marguerite Carr and Doris Faye Jennings, who as teenagers became the public faces of desegregation years before Brown v.
+Board of Education.
+Devlin has received fellowships from the American Council of Learned Societies and the Charles Warren Center for Studies in American History at Harvard University.

 - Performing "Civic Decency": The Black Women and Girls who Desegregated American Schools *

 - "The White Mrs. Brown": Esther Brown and the Jewish Women of the Civil Rights Movement